 In the excitement of adopting a pet, it can be all too easy to get swept up in the moment and ‘impulse adopt’ a pet that might not be best suited to you.

-For a successful adoption (for both you and your pet) it’s best to take it slow.
-Do your research and work with the rescue shelter staff to find the pet that’s perfect for you.
-It might take several visits, and a little bit more time, but that’s ok – it’s worth spending the time now to get a match that’s best in the long run.
+For a successful adoption, it’s best to take it slow.
+Do your research and work with the rescue shelter staff to find a pet that’s suited to you.
+It might take several visits, and a little bit more time, but that’s ok — it’s worth spending the time now to get a match that’s perfect in the long run.

 Consider the costs

-From the adoption fees to food, toys and vet bills, it’s true that owning a pet can be expensive.
+From the adoption fees to food and vet bills, it’s true that owning a pet can be expensive.

-The daily, ongoing costs that you can expect will include food, bedding, blankets, toys, and grooming.
+Daily, ongoing costs that you can expect include food, bedding, blankets, toys, and grooming.
 Another cost that will need to be considered is veterinary bills.

 When it comes to a trip to the vet, pet insurance is a must, but it’s worth keeping in mind that most won’t cover certain pre-existing conditions.
-So, be prepared for the costs of regular check-ups and treatments, as well as any unexpected vet bills (which can be very costly) should your pet require any emergency care.
+Be prepared for the costs of regular check-ups and treatments, as well as any unexpected vet bills (which can be very costly) should your pet require emergency care.

 It may take time for your new pet to settle in